kee-reel/LATEST/README.md

 	* Builds solutions (if it's not written with interpreted language)
 	* Tests solutions
 	* Responds with test result to **web** service
-* 🏗 manage - container with Bash and Python script, that could be used for:
+* 🏗 manage - container with Bash and Python scripts, that could be used for:
 	* Filling database with tests
 	* Creating users
 	* Giving tokens to users, that's required to send any solutions for testing